Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-11-public-crash-data-2-extracting-crash-data-sa.md

 download_sa_crash_data_individual_year(year_urls)
 ```

-## Combine all crash data, vehicle data and person data (seperately) into single dataframes
+## Combine all crash data, vehicle data and person data (separately) into single dataframes
 From the previous steps, we now have separate DataFrames for each year from 2012 to 2018, plus a single combined DataFrame for 2019–2023.
 These are currently only stored in memory (they haven’t been saved to any files yet).

 | Year       | Crash data               | Vehicle data               | Person data               |